shawnsp/SWE262P_ProgrammingStyles/week3/src/Readme.txt

 Special Instructions:
     Thirteen.java is runing 13.2
-    if 13.1 is what you are looking for, comment out the code right after //13.2 and uncomment //13.1 compile it at week3 folder using:
-    then go to week3/out/13 amd run:
+    if 13.1 is what you are looking for, comment out the code right after //13.2 and uncomment //13.1 compile it at week3 folder using: javac -d out/13 src/Thirteen.java then go to week3/out/13 amd run: java Thirteen ../../../pride-and-prejudice.txt

+    Sixteen.java is runing 16.2
+    if 16.1 is what you are looking for, comment out the code that indicated with //16.2 compile it at week3 folder using: javac -d out/16 src/Sixteen.java then go to week3/out/16 amd run: java Sixteen ../../../pride-and-prejudice.txt